wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/vpn-gateway/vpn-gateway-multi-site.md

 		  </VirtualNetworkConfiguration>
 		</NetworkConfiguration>

-1. Add multiple site references to the network configuration file.
+## 4. Add multiple site references

 When you add or remove site reference information, you'll make configuration changes to the ConnectionsToLocalNetwork/LocalNetworkSiteRef.
 Adding a new local site reference triggers Azure to create a new tunnel.
 In the example below, the network configuration is for a single-site connection.
+Save the file once you have finished making your changes.

 		<Gateway>
           <ConnectionsToLocalNetwork>